ai4declic-sn/agri-ai-2/README.md

 - RandomForestRegressor - elected due to the model has an effective method for estimating missing data and maintains accuracy when a large propotion of data are missing.

-This project built for my final project presentation.
+This project built for presentation as part of the thesis.

 For more details about the project: